Proschansky/TwilioPhoneBurner/README.md

   *Note: this will only be available per session, so it will need to be re-exported every time.*

 >**TODO**: Set up env variables inside google cloud, so this last step is not needed.

+## TODO List MVP features (Kody)

+- For every call, add calling number to users otherNumbers list in firebase

+- Find a way to get users number before gather verb in order to send the call dynamically to the user

+- Test the use of multiple calls at the same time to ensure it can be handled correctly.